Camera and Lens Repairs

 12 Burbidge Road

-Payment can be made by cheque, postal order, PayPal , or BACS transfer.
+Payment can be made by PayPal , or BACS transfer or in extreme cases I may even take a cheque !
 If you collect your repair from me you can also pay by cash.

 Any questions? just drop me a line on 01932 247127 or e-mail: firstname.lastname@example.org